70 of the Best Character Building Picture Books For Kids

 Perseverance

 As much as we want to protect our children from the hardships of life, they must learn how to persevere through tough times and circumstances.
-These books host a variety of perseverance examples.
-Whether it is simply waiting on a carrot seed to grow or persevering through a major event, your children will see the benefits of pushing forward.
+These books host a variety of examples of perseverance.
+Whether waiting for a carrot seed to grow or persevering through a significant event, your children will see the benefits of pushing forward.

 - Apples to Oregon by Deborah Hopkinson